opnfv/fuel/fuel/docs/src/installation-instructions.rst

     - Allow tests to run and investigate results where appropriate

 40. Verify that the OpenDaylight GUI is accessible

+TODO: Not available for WP1 Update at time of writing

 Point your browser to the following URL: http://{Controller-VIP}:8181/index.html> and login: